Shivraj0/fdk-client-javascript/documentation/APPLICATION.md

-Response of the Coupon object including all item details included in .the cart,coupons removed etc.
+Success.
+Returns coupons removed from the cart along with item details and price breakup.
+Refer `CartResponse` for more details.

 Schema: `CartResponse`